1946 Missouri Intercollegiate Athletic Association football season: Northeast Missouri State

 The 1946 Northeast Missouri State Bulldogs football team was an American football team that represented the Northeast Missouri State College at Kirksville, Missouri (later renamed as Truman State University) as a member of the Missouri Intercollegiate Athletics Association (MIAA) during the 1946 college football season.
 Led by head coach Jim Dougherty, the Miners compiled a 5–2–2 record (2–1–2 against MIAA opponents), finished in third place in the MIAA, and were outscored by a total of 120 to 91.

-Northwest Missouri State
+Maryville

-The 1946 Northwest Missouri State Bearcats football team was an American football team that represented the Northwest Missouri State College at Maryville, Missouri (later renamed Northwest Missouri State University) as a member of the Missouri Intercollegiate Athletics Association (MIAA) during the 1946 college football season.
+The 1946 Maryville Bearcats football team was an American football team that represented the Maryville State Teachers College (also known as Northwest Missouri State Teachers College, later renamed Northwest Missouri State University) at Maryville, Missouri, as a member of the Missouri Intercollegiate Athletics Association (MIAA) during the 1946 college football season.
 In their ninth season under head coach Ryland Milner, the Bearcats compiled a 4–3 record (2–3 against MIAA opponents), finished in fourth place in the MIAA, and outscored opponents by a total of 63 to 57.